HelenLiu0609/HD-BDM-LAB-website/content/publication/journal-article/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: 'Applied Psychology: Health and Well-Being, 14, 1–20'
+publication: 'Applied Psychology: Health and Well-Being'
 publication_short: ''

 abstract: We examined the effects of anticipatory emotions induced by episodic future thinking on the basic decision-process of delay discounting and preventive behaviors during the most stringent COVID-19 "lockdown" period in China.
 We define anticipatory emotions as any discrete emotions induced from anticipating decision outcomes and felt during decision-making.
 In an online study conducted with healthy volunteers, anticipatory emotions were induced and appraised by asking participants to rate various emotions they feel when thinking they may be infected by COVID-19 (N = 246).
 The participants in the control group reported their present emotions during the COVID-19 pandemic (N = 245).
 Compared with the control group, the participants in the anticipatory emotion group had a higher future-oriented preference for monetary rewards, with a significantly lower delay discounting rate.
 These participants also had a higher intention to engage in proactive, preventive behaviors.
 The likelihood estimate of being infected by COVID-19 mediated these effects.
 Moreover, anticipatory disgust increased the preference for larger-and-later rewards.
 Anticipatory emotions induced by future thinking guide fast and rational decision-making in a health crisis.